Transfer Learning for Kernel-based Regression: Simulated Experiments

 It is thus clear from Figure \ref{MSE_detection} that SA-TKRR outperforms all the other competitors in almost all the scenarios, which indicates the effectiveness of SA-TKRR in not only capturing useful information contained in the source data but also mitigating the impact of negative sources.
 This observation also supports our theoretical findings in Section \ref{subsec:Theroy_ATL}.
-It is worthy pointing out that the prediction performance of Pooled-TKRR is even worse than KRR in most settings, which indicates that simple transfer learning with all the sources data is not preferable since the existing negative sources can bring harmful impact.
-The performance of AEW-TKRR is less satisfactory especially when $m$ is relatively small, which is largely due to its required target data splitting procedure.
+It is worth pointing out that the prediction performance of Pooled-TKRR is even worse than KRR in most settings, which indicates that simple transfer learning with all the source data is not preferable since the existing negative sources can bring a harmful impact.
+The performance of AEW-TKRR is less satisfactory, especially when $m$ is relatively small, which is largely due to its required target data splitting procedure.
 Note that although the performance of D-TKRR is close to that of SA-TKRR, it is much more computationally challenging due to the adopted detection procedure.
+It is also interesting to point out that all of the numerical analysis are conducted by using fixed $\phi$ and $c$ following the theoretical suggestion in Section \ref{subsec:Theroy_ATL}, and it leads to a satisfactory numerical result.
+The data-driven selection procedure may further improve the numerical performance, but at the cost of increased computational burden.